 |Appliance Pre-Purchase Advice

-- If glass, may present a problem of kashering for Pesach or if bought used.
+- If glass and electric, may present a problem of kashering for Pesach or if bought used.
 Check with your Rav.

 - If electric, may be a problem adjusting the temperature on Yom Tov.

 - If electric ignition, may be a problem with initiating a flame on Yom Tov.